COSMO-INR: Complex Sinusoidal Modulation for Implicit Neural Representations¶

 Overall Architecture¶

-The input consists of signal coordinates (e.g., 2D pixel coordinates \((x,y)\)), which pass through a 5-layer MLP with 256 neurons per layer, each using the COSMO-RC complex-valued activation function.
-Layer outputs are normalized onto the unit circle in the complex plane to maintain training stability; the final layer extracts the real part to produce signal values (e.g., RGB pixel values).
-Additionally, a prior embedder based on the first five layers of ResNet-34 extracts features from the input signal and maps them to the activation hyperparameters \((T, \zeta)\), with sigmoid regularization constraining the parameter range.
-The entire system is trained end-to-end with a standard MSE loss.
+The input consists of signal coordinates (e.g., 2D pixel coordinates \((x,y)\)), which pass through a 5-layer MLP with 256 neurons per layer, using the COSMO-RC complex-valued activation function.
+Outputs of each layer are normalized onto the unit circle in the complex plane to maintain training stability.
+The final layer extracts the real part to obtain signal values (e.g., RGB pixel values).
+An additional prior embedder based on the first five layers of ResNet-34 extracts features from the input signal and maps them to the activation hyperparameters \((T, \zeta)\), constrained by sigmoid regularization.
+The entire system is trained end-to-end using a standard MSE loss.
+The theoretical analysis (Chebyshev spectral attenuation) serves as the justification for the design rather than a procedural step.

 Key Designs¶